- Home »

 Tuition: US$1,900* (This tuition fee includes course materials, a field trip, refreshments, lunches and the local transportation).

-10% discount for registration by two months before the course and 30% discount for registration for a group of three or more participants.
+10% discount for full payment two months in advance of the course and 30% discount for registration and payment for a group of three or more participants.

 Limited places available!